Interested in buying or selling a property? Give me a call, I'll be glad to help.

 The Southlands Plan (1988) covered the area south of S.W.
 Marine Drive to the River.
 It resulted in revised RA-1 zoning and guidelines, a decision on zoning for the Angus Lands area, and policies related to floodproofing and dyking.

 In the early 1990s, the Secondary Suites Program resulted in some zoning for rental suites in Dunbar.
 In the late 1990s, as a result of the RS Zoning Program, RS-5 and RS-6 zonings, which include design review were adopted, covering most of the area.

 In 1995, Vancouver City Council approved CityPlan: Directions for Vancouver.
 CityPlan is a citywide plan that will guide City decisions on programs, priorities and actions through 2021.
 CityPlan provides general directions for a range of topics and issues in which the City is involved including neighbourhood centres, housing variety and affordability, neighbourhood character, services, safety, arts and culture, public places, economy and jobs, transportation, environment, downtown development, financial accountability, and decision making.
 [CityPlan]

 The Community Visions Program is a component of CityPlan that provides each community with an opportunity to look into its future, determine its needs and aspirations, and set a course that is consistent with CityPlan.
 Community visioning is being implemented in areas where there has been little or no previous community planning.

-The Dunbar Community Vision (1998) provides a long-term plan for the
+The Dunbar Community Vision (1998) provides a long-term plan for the whole area.

 Implementation initiatives are now occurring, or will be scheduled in future as resources permit.
 These include: